 In June 2006, a portfolio of properties totalling 1.2m sq. ft. was transferred to a joint venture with Glebe Developments in order to seek development opportunities and maximise the value of a number of estates for a cash consideration of £146m.

 The Group raised £81m through a Rights Issue in March 2009 to strengthen its balance sheet in the light of reducing property values and the economic downturn.

 In December 2009, the Glebe Joint Venture assets were repurchased for £15m cash consideration and £68m of stapled debt.

 In February 2011, the Group established a Joint Venture with the BlackRock UK Property Fund called the BlackRock Workspace Property Trust (BWPT) and seeded the Trust with an initial £35m of properties.
 BWPT’s objective is to invest up to £100m in high yielding, multi-let office and industrial properties in and around London where there is potential for rental growth and added value from active asset management.
 The Group has a 20.1% interest in the BWPT joint venture, which today comprises eight properties.

 A further Rights Issue in July 2011 raised £63m in order to provide the company with additional financial recourses to accelerate the investment programme across its existing portfolio and to take advantage of attractively priced property acquisitions.

 In December 2014, the Company agreed terms with the former lenders to the Glebe Joint Venture for the termination of the Glebe Proceeds Share Agreement in return for a cash payment of £30m.
 This reflected a successful conclusion for both parties to the acquisition by Workspace of full control of the former Glebe joint venture in 2009.

-Today Workspace owns 3.8m sq. ft. of space over more than 65 properties all across London and is home to some 4,000 exciting companies, ranging from entrepreneurs and fast-growing businesses to established brands.
+In its 30th year, Workspace owns 3.6m sq. ft. of space - 68 properties across London - and is home to some 4,000 exciting companies, ranging from entrepreneurs and fast-growing businesses to established brands.